Olympic symbols: Motto and creed

 Coubertin got this text from a sermon by Bishop of Central Pennsylvania Ethelbert Talbot, during the 1908 London Games.

 In 2021, the IOC approved the addition of the word "together", after an en dash, to the motto.
 It now reads "Citius, Altius, Fortius – Communiter", Latin for "Faster, Higher, Stronger – Together" ("Plus vite, Plus haut, Plus fort – Ensemble").
 According to some Italian Latinists, such as professor Mario De Nonno and professor Giorgio Piras, the concept of acting together is not properly conveyed by communis nor communiter.
 De Nonno suggested an adverb such as Una meaning "as one".

-Rings
+Olympic Rings

 The Olympic rings consist of five interlocking rings, coloured blue, yellow, black, green, and red on a white field.
 The symbol was originally created in 1913 by Coubertin.
 Although the colors of the rings were later said to be representations of individual continents, Coubertin originally only meant the number of rings to "represent the five parts of the world now won over to Olympism."
 According to Coubertin, the colours of the rings, along with the white background, represented the colours of every competing country's flag at the time.
 Upon its initial introduction, Coubertin stated the following in the August 1913 edition of Olympique: